-(See also Overview of Immunization Overview of Immunization Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
+(See also Overview of Immunization Overview of Immunization Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
 Immunity (the ability of the body to defend itself against diseases caused by... read more .)

 There are more than 90 different types of pneumococci.
 Vaccines are directed against many of the types most likely to cause serious disease.
-Two types of pneumococcal vaccines are available:
+Two types of pneumococcal vaccines are available: conjugate and polysaccharide.

-The conjugate vaccine (PCV13) protects against 13 types of pneumococcal bacteria (pneumococci).
+The conjugate vaccine PCV13 protects against 13 types of pneumococcal bacteria (pneumococci).

-The polysaccharide vaccine (PPSV23) protects against 23 types of pneumococci.
+The polysaccharide vaccine PPSV23 protects against 23 types of pneumococci.

 Administration of Pneumococcal Vaccine

-Those with chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
+Chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more or nephrotic syndrome Nephrotic Syndrome Nephrotic syndrome is a disorder of the glomeruli (clusters of microscopic blood vessels in the kidneys that have small pores through which blood is filtered) in which excessive amounts of protein... read more

 If people have a temporary illness, doctors usually wait to give the vaccine until the illness resolves (see also CDC: Who Should NOT Get Vaccinated With These Vaccines?).